The tools and services we use

-I don’t tend to go crazy with using templates but when I do I usually buy them from MotionVFX.
+We don’t tend to go crazy with using templates but when we do we usually buy them from MotionVFX.

-The most used effect I use is called MCamm, it zooms in and out like a camera and its free!
+The most used effect we see in use among the team is called MCamm, it zooms in and out like a camera and it’s free!

 It’s all stuff for Final Cut Pro but unlike a lot of templates you can buy, they are reliable.

-I tested about 5 of the best known live streaming solutions in depth and this one was the easiest to use and had some of the best features. and i’ve been using it for about 18 months now.
+We tested about 5 of the best known live streaming solutions in depth and this one was the easiest to use and had some of the best features.

 The customisation gives you plenty of features too.